 More details are surfacing about why Blogetery.com, a blogging platform that claimed to service more than 70,000 blogs, was mysteriously booted from the Internet by its Web-hosting company.

-A source with knowledge of the investigation said that the material allegedly found on Blogetery's server is connected to an online magazine called Inspire , which debuted recently.
-Numerous news outlets reported over the past
+with knowledge of the investigation said that the material allegedly found on Blogetery's server is connected to an online magazine called Inspire , which debuted recently.
+Numerous news outlets reported over the past weekend that Inspire

 Coca-Cola has been forced to pull an internet campaign after parents accused the company of using hardcore pornographic references to target children on Facebook.

 A Facebook promotion for Dr Pepper, part of the Coca-Cola drinks range, posted a

 reference to a notorious pornographic film on the wall of an underage girl.

 As part of the promotion, users allowed the company to hijack their Facebook status box, posting apparently embarrassing messages under their names.

 than 160,000 people signed up for the hoax statuses, which included: Lost my special blankie.
 How will I go sleepies? and What's wrong with peeing in the shower?

 But the marketing drive backfired when a parent complained that her

 14-year-old daughter's hijacked status claimed that she had watched a hardcore pornographic film which is notorious for the obscene practices it depicts.
 The status referred to the film by name, and the mother said she was particularly distressed after